docker/docs/datacenter/ucp/2.2/guides/admin/configure/run-only-the-images-you-trust.md

 been signed.
 It doesn't matter who signed the image.

 To enforce that the image needs to be signed by specific teams, click the dropdown and select those teams from the list.

+> Team must be in docker-datacenter
+>
+> You need to select a team that's part of the `docker-datacenter` organization
+> in order to use this feature.
+{: .important}

 ![UCP settings](../../images/run-only-the-images-you-trust-3.png){: .with-border}

-If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams.
+If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams, again which must be a part of the `docker-datacenter` organization.

 > Signing with teams
 >